chakra-ui/chakra-ui/packages/components/pin-input/README.md

 # Pin Input

-The PinInupt component is optimized for entering sequences of digits.
+The PinInput component is optimized for entering sequences of digits.
 The most common application is for entering single-use security codes.
 It is optimized for entering digits quickly.